Category B: Better Body Position

 Section 4: Parachute Malfunction Review

-After deploying your parachute, you must immediately assess its condition by asking yourself three critical questions, always in this order.
+After deployment, assess your canopy by asking yourself three questions — always in this order:

 Canopy Check